Air Force Customs and Courtesies

 Outdoor salutes are exchanged between officers or warrant officers and enlisted members of the armed forces whenever they are in uniform.
 Enlisted members are not required to salute among themselves.
 This applies both on and off military installations.

 The junior member should always begin a salute in time to allow the senior officer to return it.
-If the superior officer has his hands full or is otherwise unable to physically return the salute, he can nod or acknowledge it verbally.
+If the superior officer has his hands full or is otherwise unable to return the salute physically, he can nod or acknowledge it verbally.

 These procedures are also followed when greeting an officer of a foreign nation.

 Military members in uniform may salute civilians, and must always salute the president of the United States, in her capacity as Commander in Chief of the Armed Forces.
-In addition, if appropriate, it is customary for military members in civilian clothes to exchange salutes upon recognition.
+Also, if appropriate, it is customary for military members in civilian clothes to exchange salutes upon recognition.

 When in a work detail, individual workers do not salute, rather the person in charge salutes for the entire detail.
 And when indoors, except for formal reporting and some military ceremonies, salutes are not required.